yimethan/computer_vision_study/week1_2/README.md

 + IBM Watson to analyze and properly identify classes of carbonate rock
 + quantify soft skills and conduct early candidate assessments to shortlist the candidates
-+ tagging videos with keywords based on the objects that appear in each scene => security footage
++ tagging videos with keywords based on the objects that appear in each scene &rarr; security footage
 + check for degrees of rust and other structural defects of electric towers

   1) take high resolution images from different angles